Sunrun Inc. (RUN) Upgraded Issued by Wall Street Gurus

-Sunrun Inc. (NASDAQ:RUN) went up by 1.78% from its latest closing price compared to the recent 1-year high of $52.95.
-The company’s stock price has collected 0.57% of gains in the last five trading sessions.
+Sunrun Inc. (NASDAQ:RUN) went down by -1.17% from its latest closing price compared to the recent 1-year high of $48.70.
+The company’s stock price has collected 3.06% of gains in the last five trading sessions.
 Barron’s reported on 11/15/22 that Sunrun and Other Solar Stocks With Strong U.S. Presence Are a Buy, Analyst Says

 Is It Worth Investing in Sunrun Inc. (NASDAQ :RUN) Right Now?